Armero/armero.github.io/index.md

 ## About me

-I'm Marc, and this website is powered by GitHub Pages using the Slate theme.
+I'm Armero, and this website is powered by GitHub Pages using the Slate theme.

 ### Projects